-Applicants are required to submit a two-page Project summary.
-The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the proponents invest significant time and resources; such time and resources are often needed to complete the research and documentation required for a complete application (application plus all supporting documentation, letters of support, etc.).
+Applicants are required to submit a two-page Project summary (.
+The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the proponents invest the significant time and resources often needed to complete the research and documentation required for a complete application (application plus all supporting documentation, letters of support, etc.).

-The summary should include:
+The summary (for recommended template, see) should include: